MohAli92/Hi-Five_Final/README.md

 To run the Heartbeat Monitoring and Alert System:
 1. Navigate to the `backend` directory.
 2. Run the command: `node server.js`.
-3. Either upload the heartbeats reading files (e.g., reading.txt) to the application or connect directly to the BITalino device using its MAC address for real-time monitoring.
+3. Either upload the heartbeats reading files (e.g., reading.txt, available in the GitHub repository) to the application or connect directly to the BITalino device using its MAC address for real-time monitoring.

+### Repository

+You can find the full project, including the reading.txt sample file, in the GitHub repository.